-The reduction of different kinds of pro-drop to two basic mechanisms raises the question whether pro is universally a null NP (as already suggested in Borer & Roy (2006)), in which case clause (1) above could be partly reduced to (2).
-One longstanding problem with the pronominal-Agr hypothesis has been the status of the argument, first merge, subject position, in examples such as (102):
+The reduction of different kinds of pro-drop to the two basic mechanisms listed in 6.1 raises the question whether pro is universally a null NP (as already suggested in Borer and Roy 2006).
+In this case, clause (I) above could be partly reduced to (II).
+In order to answer this question, we return in this section to the consistent-NSLs.

+One longstanding problem with the pronominal-Agr hypothesis has been the status of the argument, first merge, subject position, in examples such as (83):

+(83) Já telefonei.

+already called.1SG

-(102) Já telefonei. already called.1SG 'I already called.'
+'I already called.'

-Positing an ec inside the vP in (102) is required in a theory that assumes that theta-roles are assigned configurationally (Chomsky, 1995).
+Positing an ec inside the vP in (83) is required in a theory that assumes that θ -roles are assigned configurationally (Chomsky 1995).
 Now suppose that the ec in question is our minimally specified nP, and that what characterizes the consistent NSLs is that T bears a D feature, as proposed by Holmberg (2005).
-By hypothesis, D contributes an index, and since we are assuming that the set of φ -features in T is interpretable in this kind of language, what we have in T is a D with interpretable φ -features ($[Di\phi]$):
+By hypothesis, D contributes an index, and since I assume that the set of φ -features in T is interpretable in this kind of language, what we have in T is a D with interpretable φ -features ([D $i\phi$]):

-(103) $$[{TP} [{T} v{i}\text{-T} [Di\phi]] [{vP} nP [{v}, t{i} \dots]]]$$
+(84) $$[{TP}[{T}v{i} - T < D{k}\phi >][{vP}nP[{v},t{i}...]]]$$

 Because the null nP denotes a property (of type $\langle e, t \rangle$), it is not of the right semantic type to combine with the vP (also of type $\langle e, t \rangle$) by Function Application.
-However, as discussed in section 4, there is the option of semantically incorporating the denotation of nP (i.e., the property of being an entity in the domain) with the meaning of the verbal predicate, by Predicate Modification14.
-In this case, the meaning of the vP in (102) is the following complex property:
+However, as discussed in Section 4, there is the option of combining the denotation of nP (i.e., the property of being an entity in the domain) with the meaning of the verbal predicate by Predicate Modification (the operation Restrict, in Chung and Ladusaw's (2003) model, or Unification in Farkas and De Swart 2003).
+In this case, the meaning of the vP in (83) is the following complex property (where e stands for a Davidsonian event variable):

-(104) $$\lambda y \exists e[call(e, y) \land entity(y)]$$
+(85) $$\lambda y \exists e[\text{call}(e, y) \land \text{entity}(y)]$$

-This property is then applied to the individual (free) variable contributed by D in T, yielding a truth-value.
-Thus, it is possible to reduce pro to nP even in a consistent NSL, so the unification between cases 1 and 2 above seems feasible.
+This property is then applied to the index contributed by D in T, yielding a truth-value.
+The derivation proceeds compositionally, as desired.
+Thus, it is possible to reduce pro to nP even in a consistent NSL, so the unification between cases I and II above is feasible.
 This allows us to reduce pro to nP quite generally.

 As acknowledged by Tomioka (2003) himself, this hypothesis faces challenges.
-In particular, it requires a detailed examination of the distribution of bare nouns in a given language in relation to the conditions on the licensing of nominal ellipsis as well as pro-drop, a task that goes well beyond the scope of the present paper, but which we believe is worth pursuing.
+In particular, it requires a detailed examination of the distribution of bare nouns in a given language in relation to the conditions on the licensing of nominal ellipsis as well as pro-drop, a task that goes well beyond the scope of the present paper, but which I believe is worth pursuing.